pulumi/registry/themes/default/content/registry/packages/eks/_index.md

 ---
 title: Amazon EKS
-meta_desc: This page provides an overview of the Pulumi Amazon EKS component.
+meta_desc: Learn how you can use Pulumi's Amazon EKS component to set up an AWS Elastic Kubernetes Service cluster in just a few lines of code.
 layout: overview
 ---

-The Pulumi EKS library provides a Pulumi component that creates and manages the resources necessary to run an [EKS Kubernetes cluster](https://aws.amazon.com/eks/) in AWS.
+Amazon EKS is a Pulumi Component that creates and manages the resources necessary to run an [EKS Kubernetes cluster](https://aws.amazon.com/eks/) in AWS.
+Use this component to quickly set up an EKS cluster in just a few lines of code.

-The Amazon EKS component must be configured with credentials to deploy and update the resources.
+Amazon EKS must be configured with credentials to deploy and update resources in AWS; see the [Installation & Configuration page]({{<relref "./installation-configuration">}}) for instructions.

 ## Example